P-p-H-d/mlib/README.md

 #### SHARED\_PTR\_DEF(name, type[, oplist])
+#### SHARED\_PTR\_DEF\_AS(name, name\_t, type[, oplist])

 Define the shared pointer 'name##\_t' and its associated methods as "static inline" functions.
-A shared pointer is a mechanism to keep tracks of all users of an object and performs an automatic destruction of the object whenever all users release their need on this object.
+A shared pointer is a mechanism to keep tracks of all registered users of an object and performs an automatic destruction of the object only when all users release their need on this object.

+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator) and functions to handle the container.
+This definition shall be done once per name and per compilation unit.

 The tracking of ownership is atomic and the destruction of the object is thread safe.

-The object oplist is expected to have at least the following operators (CLEAR to clear the object and DEL to free the allocated memory), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The object oplist is expected to have at least the following operators (CLEAR to clear the object and DEL to free the allocated memory).
-The created methods will use the operators to initialize, set and clear the contained object.
-It supports also the INIT\_MOVE operator of the object if available.

 There are designed to work with buffers with policy BUFFER\_PUSH\_INIT\_POP\_MOVE to send a shared pointer across multiple threads.

+SHARED\_PTR\_DEF\_AS is the same as SHARED\_PTR\_DEF except the name of the type name\_t is provided.

 Example: